-The production of The Sachet products:

-In 2020, the company has ordered 13 machines and has two shifts of production personnel, resulting in a maximum production capacity of 64.21 million sachets per year.
+The production of The Sachet products: In 2020, the company has ordered 13 machines and has two shifts of production personnel, resulting in a maximum production capacity of 64.21 million sachets per year.
 However, the capacity utilization rate varies throughout the year depending on the volume of orders received; certain periods have full capacity production, requiring staff to work two shifts, resulting in the company ordering additional machines to meet production demands in those periods.
 Besides, when the annual capacity utilization rate is averaged over the entire production period, some areas of the production are below average, resulting in an annual capacity utilization rate of 53.53 percent and an increase in real production volume to 34.37 million sachets compared to 21.24 million sachets in 2019.

-The company ordered another high-speed sachet packing machine in early 2021, which has more nozzles for filling sachets and can produce approximately 10 times faster than normal machines, resulting average a month the maximum production capacity is 106.55 million envelopes and calculating the work of the production staff in two shifts.
-However, because the company purchased high-speed machinery, the capacity utilization rate has declined since 2020, and the maximum capacity is computed on a 2-shift basis, with the number of orders being fewer than expected due to negative news about dietary supplements.
+The company ordered another high-speed sachet packing machine in early 2021, which has more nozzles for filling sachets and can produce approximately 1 0 times faster than normal machines, resulting average a month the maximum production capacity is 106.55 million envelopes and calculating the work of the production staff in two shifts.
+However, because the company purchased high-speed machinery, the capacity utilization rate has declined since 2020, and the maximum capacity is computed on a 2 - shift basis, with the number of orders being fewer than expected due to negative news about dietary supplements.
 The company anticipates that the utilization rate of sachet capacity will improve slightly in the future as a result of the marketing of the original product, the cordyceps coffee blend, and the release of additional goods, ginger drink mixed with finger root extract, and Instant coffee mixed plus finger root extract.
 In 2021, the company's actual production volume was 34.99 million sachets, compared to 34.37 million sachets in 2020.

 For the year 2022, the company has ordered a 300-liter mixer machine to reduce the process of preparing raw materials.
 Originally preparing 100 kilograms at a time, it is now possible to prepare 300 kilograms of raw materials at a time.
 The company has more machines for sachet products; its production capacity is 12,600 sachets per day.
-In addition, the company has ordered an additional SK-169 tea packing machine to increase the production of plant-based tea, with a production capacity of 12,600 sachets per day.
-Calculate the employee's work in terms of eight working hours.
+As of 2023, the company has no orders for additional the powder production machinery.
+Because there is already sufficient production capacity to meet demand.